JustWhit3/key-manager/README.md

 Steps to be reproduced:

-**0)** Be sure of having the required Qt version already installed before proceeding with the app installation, since Qt dependency is not taken into account into the CMake deps, since it is too big and too complex to build within the app deps.

-> :eight_spoked_asterisk: to install Qt remember to install first the [required prerequisites](https://wiki.qt.io/Building_Qt_5_from_Git), and then the [main library](https://wiki.qt.io/Building_Qt_6_from_Git).

 **1)** Download one of the [releases](https://github.com/JustWhit3/key-manager/releases) of the repository.

 **2)** Unzip and enter the downloaded repository directory.